About Us

 Michelle Straughn – Senior Vice President

-Michelle Straughn is a Senior Vice President at Jefferson and leads the Infrastructure and Natural Resources (INR) Portfolio.
-With over 25 years of experience, Michelle is a subject matter expert in transforming organizations and providing acquisition, business process reengineering, organizational assessment and redesign, data and analysis, and strategic planning services, as well as human capital, cost and performance, IT, and operations excellence.
+Michelle Straughn is a Senior Vice President at Jefferson and leads programs across the federal civilian market with a focus on infrastructure and natural resources.
+With over 27 years of experience, Michelle is a subject matter expert in transforming organizations and providing acquisition, business process reengineering, organizational assessment and redesign, data and analysis, and strategic planning services, as well as human capital, cost and performance, IT, and operations excellence.

 Prior to joining Jefferson, Michelle served in the roles of Chief Operations Officer (COO), Founder and President of a woman-owned small firm, and Senior Manager/Engagement Director at various large government firms.